dyap26/micdropv2/README.md

 # MicDrop

-Your new favourite music reviewing app.
+Your new favorite music reviewing app.
 Log albums, tracks, and artists.
 Find your band.

 ## Stack